 We pride ourselves on being a SunSmart school.
 With this in mind we have a policy for wearing hats.
 (See above)

-To prevent students from getting lotion in their eyes and discourage any other misuse they are encouraged to come to school wearing sunscreen and not carry lotions in bags.
+Students are encouraged to come to school wearing sunscreen and may carry lotion in their bags.

 Sunscreen protection is available at school for excursion use only.

 Special purpose clothing and equipment